andrwb/vim-lapis256/README.md

-Lapis256 is a simple medium contrast 256 color scheme, designed to have:
+Lapis256 is a simple 256 colorscheme, designed to have:

 - moderate contrast between background and text